olvaffe/olv-notes/graphics/mesa/libdrm.md

   - `drmCheckModesettingSupported` returns true if busid supports modesetting
 - legacy open functions
   - modern way is to enumerate and `open`/`close` directly instead
-  - `drmOpenWithType` opens by driver name or busid
+  - `drmOpenWithType` opens by driver name (or busid)
+    - this is still used by some mesa tools
   - `drmOpen` wraps `drmOpenWithType` to open a primary node
+    - this is still used by xserver DRI1 and modesetting
   - `drmOpenRender` opens a render node by its minor number
   - `drmOpenControl` opens a control node by its minor number
     - kernel never creates control nodes
   - `drmClose` updates global `drmHashTable` before `close`
+    - this is still used by xserver DRI1 and modesetting
   - `drmOpenOnceWithType` opens by busid
     - if the same busid is opened multiple times, the same fd is returned
   - `drmOpenOnce` wraps `drmOpenOnceWithType` to open a primary node